General Admission Requirements

 Requirements for Visiting Graduate Student admission are completed application form and a letter of good standing mailed to TCU from the registrar’s office of the student’s institution

 Admission for TCU Seniors

 Admission for TCU seniors is sometimes permitted.
 A qualified TCU senior may begin graduate work during the final bachelor’s semester.
 He or she must be within 9 hours of completing all requirements for the bachelor’s degree and must be enrolled for the courses which will fill those requirements.
 A complete transcript from the Registrar at TCU is required, as well as a statement of standing indicating that the student is within the 9-hour limit of completing the degree requirements.
 These materials must be submitted prior to the registration period.
 This admission is limited to TCU seniors only and may be for degree admission or for non-degree admission.

 Workshop Admission is a simplified admission procedure for the student who wishes to attend a special graduate seminar or workshop offered by TCU.
 Admission will be granted to applicants who hold at least a bachelor’s degree from an accredited institution in the U.S. or proof of equivalent training at a foreign institution and are in good standing at all colleges and/or universities previously attended.
 Graduate credit will be given for grades of “B” or better.
 This such student is not regarded as an applicant for a degree program

 - Completed application form – APPLY NOW

-- International applicants only – International Supplement and Financial Statement for International Students (this is submitted IN ADDITION to the application to the appropriate school or college officer)
+- International applicants only – International Student and Scholar Form and Financial Affidavit of Support (this is submitted IN ADDITION to the application to the appropriate school or college officer)